SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_Create_CCAP_CM_pair.md

 > [!NOTE]
 >
 > - For the **Protocol** column, only the following values will be accepted: CISCO CMTS CCAP Platform, Arris E6000 CCAP Platform, Casa Systems CCAP Platform, CISCO CBR-8 CCAP Platform, Huawei 5688-5800 CCAP Platform.
-> - Click the *Cancel* button in any window to close the Automation script at anytime.
+> - Click the *Cancel* button in any window to close the Automation script at any time.